 06.06 Office of Investigation (OI) and Department of Justice (DOJ)

 Some inspection findings may involve a formal OI or DOJ investigation.
-When an inspection finding involves a formal OI/DOJ investigation and it is known that the results of the investigation will not impact further evaluation of the finding’s significance and/or followup inspection, the finding shall be resolved using the normal SDP process.
+When an inspection finding involves a formal OI/DOJ investigation and it is known that the results of the investigation will not impact further evaluation of the finding’s significance and/or follow-up inspection, the finding shall be resolved using the normal SDP process.
 If the OI/DOJ investigation does impact the timely resolution of the finding, the guidance for a Planning SERP shall be implemented.

 0609-07 PROCESS FOR LICENSEE APPEAL OF A STAFF SDP DETERMINATION